microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackage-filterbycurrentuser.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [accessPackage](../resources/accesspackage.md) collection in the response body.
+If successful, this method returns a `200 OK` response code and an [accessPackage](../resources/accesspackage.md) collection in the response body.

 ## Examples

-### Example: Get the access packages that can be requested by the signed-in user
+The following example gets the access packages that can be requested by the signed-in user.

 #### Request
 <!-- {